Osmagtor/raycast-dictionary/README.md

 # Dictionary for Windows

-A simple extension to look up words
+A simple Raycast extension to look up words and save definitions to a list of favorites.